newsuk/commercial-tech-QA-test/README.md

 Manual Steps

      1 visit the url provided
-     2 before proceeding I need to accept the cookies -> mandatory to proceed 3 wait for teh page to fully load
+     2 accept the cookies -> mandatory to proceed
+     3 wait for the page to fully load
-     4 look for any requests with partial match of 'gampad/ads' 5 save the payload/ body of teh request
+     4 look for any requests with partial match of 'gampad/ads' 5 save the payload/ body of the request
-     6 then  extract the correlator id  present in teh request 'correlator' 7 confirm that teh correlator is teh same in all available/presnet for the partial match of  'gampad/ads'
+     6 then  extract the correlator id  present in the request 'correlator' 7 confirm that the correlator is same in all available request for the partial match of  'gampad/ads'